 To review, the intake screening process is conducted upon arrival by a sergeant to determine any triggers which are documented and immediately addressed (Form 115.41M).
-A completed example of this process/form was reviewed with the pre-audit documentation and during the onsite audit.
-Any pertinent information is immediately reported to the Watch Commander, ADS PREA and DSS/PREA Point Person.
-Appropriate housing is determined at that time.
-This was confirmed by the interviews with these staff.
+A completed example of this process/form was demonstrated during the on-site audit.
+Any pertinent information is immediately reported to the Watch Commander, ADS PREA and A/Captain PREA Point Person.
+This was confirmed by the interviews with these staff and observation of the intake process.
 Within a few days of being assigned to the housing unit, the ORC meets with the incarcerated individual for an additional follow-up assessment.
-The ADS PREA or PREA Point Person/DSS reviews and makes a final determination on the risk assessment.
-The auditor confirmed through interviews, and viewing where the assessments are stored, that only staff with authorization have access to view them.
-There were staff interviews with one sergeant that is assigned to conduct the screenings as well two ORCs who are responsible for completing the risk assessment.
+The ADS PREA or PREA Point Person reviews and makes a final determination on the risk assessment.
+The auditor confirmed through interviews where the assessments are stored and that only staff with authorization have access to view them.
+There were staff interviews with one sergeant that is assigned to conduct the screenings two ORCs who are responsible for completing the risk assessment.
 The staff were extremely knowledgeable on their roles and were able to demonstrate to the auditor the importance of the information that they receive and the reason it needs to remain confidential.
-The auditor observed the area in which this review takes place, which is private.
-To further assess compliance, the auditor requested that last fifteen incarcerated individual records who had been received; all had the appropriate risk assessment initially completed by the sergeant and reviewed by the ORC.
-The auditor finds that the facility qualifies for a finding of "exceeds standard" based on the immediate review, secondary, third and final review of the assessment process, re-assessment every 90 days, as well as the procedure to ensure the communication of the safety needs of the incarcerated individual based on the finding of the risk assessment.
+The auditor was shown the area in which this review takes place, which is private.
+To further assess compliance, the auditor requested random incarcerated individual records who had been received; all had the appropriate risk assessment initially completed by the sergeant and reviewed by the ORC.
+The auditor finds that the facility qualifies for a finding of "exceeds standard" based on the immediate review, secondary, third and final review of the assessment process, re-assessment every 90 days, as well as the procedure to ensure the communication of the safety